 There are three main reasons why someone might want to use MFA.
 They include compliance, usability, and security.

 Finally, companies are also going to be much more wieldy and flexible.
 Many organizations get bogged down by a high number of passwords.
-Instead of having users worry about their passwords, people can simply use multi-factor authentication, making it easier to reduce costs and increase revenue.
+Instead of having users worry about their passwords, people can use multi-factor authentication, making it easier to reduce costs and increase revenue.

 The Common Challenges of MFA